Lewa Wilderness : Information from the owner

-The Hillside cottages have been added most recently to take advantage of the stunning northerly views from Lewa.
+The Hillside cottages take advantage of the stunning northerly views from Lewa.
 On a clear day, which is most days, the view stretches away giving a true perspective of just how remote this setting is.
 Each room is quite different in its layout and sleeping configuration and takes advantage of the uneven hill side to form unusual shapes which load them with character.
 Every room has en suite facilities and its own private sitting area, bar and veranda.

 Activities at Lewa Wilderness

 There is a fully equipped gym at the lodge providing an incredible view over the Lewa plains.

 For little something out of the ordinary, Walking Wild is our camel safari operation.
 Guests can opt for a short camel ride in the bush, or a longer camel trek (2 nights minimum) where guests walk across the African plains while the camels and Maasai guides transport the camp.

 For those guests interested in the local traditional culture, there is an authentic Maasai village where guests can spend the day enjoying a unique experience interacting with amazing people.